angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_Anti-money_laundering_2.md

 So today, I want to talk about a little difficult topic of directed network graph with a really useful algorithm.

-Acutally, I'm goiing to talk about `HITS(Hypertext induced Topic Selection) algorithms`.
+Acutally, I'm goiing to talk about `HITS(Hypertext induced Topic Selection) algorithm`.

 it is nomally used in Network graph analysis for the purpose of